Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Devils Advanced Stats

-- New Jersey and its opponents didn't combine to go over the total in any of the Devils' most recent 10 games.
+- The Devils failed to hit the total in a single one of their most recent 10 games.

-- During their past 10 games, the Devils and their opponents are scoring 1.5 fewer goals per game than their season-long game scoring average, 9.4.
+- In their last 10 games, the Devils and their opponents are averaging 7.9 goals, 1.5 goals lower than their season-long per-game average.

 - The Devils have the league's fourth-best scoring offense (289 total goals, 3.5 per game).

-- The Devils have given up 2.7 goals per game, 222 total, the eighth-fewest among NHL teams.
+- The Devils' 222 total goals given up (2.7 per game) are the eighth-fewest in the NHL.

+- They have a +67 goal differential, which is third-best in the league.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.